Debbie Melgarejo · Creative director · Brand, agency + nonprofit · Manila / remote

 The result

-Reframed the brand story, then carried it through campaign concepts, paid social, CRM, content planning, and everyday messaging.
+I reframed the brand story and carried it through campaign concepts, paid social, CRM, content planning, and everyday messaging.
 Strategy became a system the team could actually use.

 02